kurt-stolle/go-dbmdl/README.md

 # DBMDL

 A library for modelling databases according to a Go `struct`.
-Intentionally made very lightweight, for this library is not meant to replace SQL languages.
+Intentionally made lightweight, for this library is not meant to replace SQL languages in your project.

 ## Usage